Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### trackSessionEnd

 Tracks the end of a viewing session.
-Call this method even if the user does not view the media to completion.
+This method should be called even if the user does not view the media to completion.

 {% tabs %}
 {% tab title="Android" %}
-#### trackSessionEnd
+#### Java

 **Syntax**